zhuyizheng/IMOLean/README.md

-problem to a triangle including those two points, or to strict betweenness of three points including those two, or to one point being a vertex of a triangle (or on a side, or on a line between two vertices) and the other point being in its interior.
+problem to a triangle including those two points, or to strict betweenness of three points including those two, or to one point being a vertex of a triangle (or on a side, or on a line between two vertices, including more specific constructions such as the midpoint of a side) and the other point being in its interior (including more specific constructions guaranteed to be in the interior, such as the centroid or incenter); a point on the circumcircle of a triangle, constructed as the second intersection with the circumcircle of a line through a vertex and an interior point of the triangle, does not need a hypothesis that it is different from any point on the boundary of the triangle.
 A reference to a triangle is taken to mean a nondegenerate triangle.

 Where such references implying some form of nondegeneracy appear in the conclusion of a problem rather than as a hypothesis of the